 Without the proper application of keywords and skills in your resume it could be screened out – just like that.

 Similarly, recruiters conduct keyword searches on LinkedIn to locate best-matched professionals.
 If a recruiter is seeking a professional that is “creative, strategic, and dynamic” they don’t care if these words are deemed overused, so long as job seekers can support them.

 Note the word support here.
 Using buzzwords alone adds little to no value, but supporting skills with notable achievements and results can help you stand out.

 Avoiding buzzwords in your resume (or LinkedIn profile) is likely not possible, nor practical, but they should still be chosen with care.
-Select keywords that match your targeted industry and always back up skills with proof of results.
+Select keywords and terms that match your targeted industry and always back up skills with proof of results.

 Visit me online at www.CareerImpressions.ca to access award-winning resume services for executives and top professionals.
 Services include a strategic balance of content (achievements/results) with industry keywords.

 Why “Buzzwords” are Necessary in a Job Search